precice/su2-adapter/testcase/README.md

-# Running the fluid-structure interaction testcase with SU2
+# Running the Fluid-Structure Interaction Testcase with SU2

 1. Run the start-solution configuration file, which computes a fluid-only solution for 5s of physical time with a time step size of 0.01 s:
 ```